-If a student does not attend the final examination for urgent reasons and he/she scored at least a total of 30 out of 60 in coursework, the course may be considered as "incomplete."
+If a student does not attend the final examination for emergency reasons and he/she scored at least a total of 30 in coursework, the course may be considered as "incomplete."
 Acceptable evidence for failure to attend a final examination consists of the following:

-- 1. illness certified in a medical report approved by the university doctor - 2. death certificate of a first or second degree relative - 3. arrest or summons before a court or other legal body - 4. other excuses accepted by the College Council.
+- 1. Illness certified in a medical report approved by the university Clinic - 2.
+Death certificate of a first or second- degree relative - 3.
+Arrest or summons before a court or other legal body - 4.
+Other excuses accepted by the College Council.

-In these cases the student must complete and submit a request form within three days of the examination date.
+In these cases, the student must submit an online request within three days of the examination date.
 He/she also must present the relevant documents to the Office of Admissions and Registration.
 The application will be processed only if the student has no financial obligation to the university and has paid the fee for an "incomplete request."
 The application will not be accepted if the student has a 25 percent absence warning.